Modern cars are filled with electronics and packed with sensors to monitor how your vehicle is behaving.

 Can I still drive with my tyre pressure light on?

 Yes, but you should drive with extra care and aim to top up with air at the next opportunity.
-Low tyre pressure can cause unsafe driving conditions so reduce your speed, and try to avoid braking suddenly or making any violent steering manoeuvres.
+Low tyre pressure can cause unsafe driving conditions so reduce your speed, and try to avoid braking suddenly or making any violent steering maneuvers.

 Most petrol stations and garages will have an air compressor you can use to check your tyre pressure.
 Top up the air in the tyres according to the vehicle manufacturer specification in your owner’s manual.